 Tim Jenkins is a co-founder and past CEO of Point B, Inc., a management consulting and capital firm based in Seattle, WA.
 Point B’s more than 600 professionals help organizations of all types form, grow and thrive from offices across the U.S. In 2010 Tim was recognized as Ernst & Young’s Entrepreneur of the Year in Services for the Pacific Northwest.
 In 2014 Tim and his co-founders sold their stock back to Point B, making Point B, Inc. 100% employee-owned.
 Tim sits on the boards of Point B, Parametrix, Inc., an engineering, planning and environmental services company, and Solomons Fund, a private equity fund focused on small Pacific Northwest-based companies.
 Tim also chairs the board of trustees of CRISTA Ministries, a large non-profit with ministries in the U.S. and throughout the world.
 Tim holds a BA in Economics, magna cum laude, from the University of Washington and an MBA in Marketing & Finance from the University of Chicago.
 He is listed as a “Notable Alumnus” on websites associated with both institutions and was recently named the 2016 Distinguished Alumnus in Economics at the University of Washington.
 Tim is married with three children and lives in both Edmonds and Leavenworth,WA.

-Bob Lonac is the President and CEO of CRISTA Ministries, and brings both years of top-level leadership and a marvelous heart for ministry, to his position.
-He oversees CRISTA’s worldwide ministry that serves in the areas of Media, International Relief and Development, Education, and Senior Living.
+Bob Lonac is the past President and CEO of CRISTA Ministries.
+He brings both years of top-level leadership and a marvelous heart for ministry, to his position.
+In his position at Crista he oversaw CRISTA’s worldwide ministry that serves in the areas of Media, International Relief and Development, Education, and Senior Living.
 With a heart to serve, CRISTA reaches 8 million people annually and sees many lives transformed.
 Prior to his current position, Bob served as Executive Vice President and Chief Operating Officer of International Justice Mission.
 He helped build one of the fastest growing NGO’s serving the victims of oppression around the world.
 Bob promoted and encouraged organization staff and volunteers through extensive travels to the developing countries in which they served.
 He also focused comprehensively on the development of both human and financial resources to see the work advanced.
 From 1967 to 2000, Bob worked in various capacities in Young Life, with his last five years there as the Senior Vice President for the Western Division Field Operations.
 He focused on developing leadership and organization infrastructure in order to grow this world wide ministry to youth.

 George Reece and his wife Norma Jean are active Christian leaders in the Seattle community.
 As president of a large construction company building homes and commercial projects throughout the Northwest, George has made a significant impact in this region.
 George also serves on the board of Northwest University in Kirkland.
 George mentors young leaders in the community and regularly speaks at conferences on the impact of Christ in your life and business.

-Atul Tandon is the Founder and CEO of the Tandon Institute is a global entrepreneur, non-profit leader, humanitarian & author with a 30-year track record of successfully birthing, building, scaling and turning around some of the world’s largest, best known and most impactful for-profit and non-profit enterprises & networks.
+Atul Tandon is now serving as CEO of Opportunity International, which provides financial solutions and training, to empower people living in poverty to transform their lives, their children's futures and their communities.
+Atul is also the Founder and CEO of the Tandon Institute is a global entrepreneur, non-profit leader, humanitarian & author with a 30-year track record of successfully birthing, building, scaling and turning around some of the world’s largest, best known and most impactful for-profit and non-profit enterprises & networks.
 My work has impacted industries as wide as Consumer Banking, e-Commerce, Humanitarian Relief and Development, CRM and Direct Marketing.
 Specialties: Consumer Banking, Non-Profit Management, Humanitarian Relief and Development, e-Commerce & digital media, CRM, Direct Marketing, Atul served as the Executive Director, International Network & Executive Vice President of Investor Relations at United Way International and as the Senior Vice President of Donor Engagement for World Vision.
 Prior to serving these two international organizations Atul was with Citi Bank as the Global Branch Director.